 While it was expected that construction on the Keystone XL Pipeline would commence in the first half of 2019, preconstruction work was halted in late 2018 when a U.S. Federal Court Judge determined the underlying environmental review was inadequate.
 This decision has been appealed; however, in March 2019, a new permit was issued by the U.S. Government effectively lifting the injunction blocking construction.
 In August 2019, the Nebraska Supreme Court affirmed the approval of the Keystone XL Pipeline application.
-On January 22, 2020 the Trump administration approved a right-of-way allowing the Keystone XL pipeline to be built across the U.S border.
-Construction is anticipated to begin in April 2020.
+Construction commenced on the Alberta portion of the pipeline in summer of 2020.